shubh276/nlp-poc/README.md

 # nlp-poc
-Predicting label of google searches related to Globallogic using Natural Language Processing.
+Predicting label of google searches related to a firm using Natural Language Processing.